FlorianTaube/screamlab/README.rst

 *.*

 Welcome!
-This is CorziliusNMR, a Python package for ...
+This is CorziliusNMR, a Python package for analyzing SCREAM-DNP (Specific cross-relaxation enhancement by active motion under dynamic nuclear polarization) kinetiks.

 Features
 ========

 A list of features:

+* Spectral deconvolution

-* ...
+* Relaxation dynamics analysis

+* Full fitting history in output

 And to make it even more convenient for users and future-proof: